teodutu/operating-systems/content/chapters/compute/lecture/quiz/threads-shared-data.md

 ## Feedback

-Each thread as its own separate stack.
+Each thread has its own separate stack.
 Every other section is shared with the other threads.
 Data can also be stored in the `.text` section, albeit this is a bit unorthodox.